klein/klein.php/README.md

 ## Lazy services

-Services are stored as lazily, meaning only on first request the service will be evaluated, next time it is requested - same instance is given back.
+Services are stored lazily, meaning only on first request the service will be evaluated, next time it is requested - same instance is given back.

 This is very useful when you have services which may not be used in